 All that remains is conjecture.
 The Hotel Bedugul is a ghost palace, a repository for the mysteries of its sudden demise.
 What springs to mind is a landbound Marie Celeste: a mystery forever unsolved and doomed to sit out eternity.

 It is said these three bodies of water hold the key to life itself; more precisely, that they act as the gateway to the life after death.
-The folklore surrounding Kelimutu claims a site is a resting place for the dead; so the story goes, Mae, the god of the afterlife, sends the departed to different lakes depending on their actions in life.
+The folklore surrounding Kelimutu claims the site is a resting place for the dead; so the story goes, Mae, the god of the afterlife, sends the departed to different lakes depending on their actions in life.

 Mount Merapi, Java